Rockies vs. Reds Player Props Betting Odds

 Steer Stats

-- Spencer Steer has put up 71 hits with 17 doubles, two triples, 10 home runs and 30 walks.
-He has driven in 39 runs with six stolen bases.
+- Spencer Steer has 72 hits with 17 doubles, two triples, 10 home runs and 31 walks.
+He has driven in 39 runs with seven stolen bases.

-- Steer takes a two-game streak with at least one hit into this matchup.
-In his last five games he is hitting .263 with two home runs, two walks and four RBI.
+- Steer has picked up at least one hit in three games in a row.
+During his last five outings he is batting .278 with two home runs, three walks and three RBI.

 Steer Recent Games